Manipulation and Peer Mechanisms: A Survey: Empirical Evidence

 As these examples show, participants in peer mechanisms do tend to take opportunities to manipulate peer mechanisms in their favor.
 The examples highlight one type of manipulation---downgrading competitors---but manipulation can take other forms, such as collusion and nepotism.

 Notorious cases in academic peer review provide examples of collusion \citep{ferguson2014scam,littman2021collusion}.
 One researcher gives another researcher a positive review on their paper in exchange for a positive review in return.
 The collusion can be more complex than two researchers exchanging positive reviews.
-A ``collusion ring" may form where researcher a larger group of researchers exchange reviews.
-For example, in a collusion ring with three researchers, $a$ writes a positive review about $b$, then $b$ writes a positive review about $c$, and the ring closes with $c$ writing a positive review about $a$.
+A collusion ring may form where researcher a larger group of researchers exchange reviews.\footnote{\citet{jecmen2024detection} provide evidence that collusion rings are difficult to detect.} For example, in a collusion ring with three researchers, $a$ writes a positive review about $b$, then $b$ writes a positive review about $c$, and the ring closes with $c$ writing a positive review about $a$.

 For an example of nepotism, entrepreneurs in \possessivecite{hussam2021targeting} study tended to increase the rank of friends and family members---especially when the peer rankings influenced the chance of receiving a business grant.